chiefmouse/fakergb/README.md

-# Faker-UK
+# FakerUK

-Faker-UK is a fork of Faker, itself a port of [Ruby Faker library](http://faker.rubyforge.org/) to the clojure programming language.
+FakerUK is a fork of Faker, itself a port of [Ruby Faker library](http://faker.rubyforge.org/) to the clojure programming language.

 It is useful when you want to generate fake but good-looking data, such as in test scenarios or staging servers.

-Faker-UK has data (specifically first and last person names, and person name suffixes, more authentically British English.
+FakerUK has data (specifically first and last person names, and person name suffixes, more authentically British English.

 This library will be - but is not yet - available via Clojars (and hence e.g. Leiningen) asap.